Contact Info

 Requirements and Academic Assessment

 Doctoral candidates ordinarily spend two to three full academic years in residence.
-Before the dissertation defense takes place, doctoral candidates must have completed 72 units of graduate credit.
-Over the course of their doctoral program, graduate students may not register for more than 72 units of credit without special consideration.
-Of the 72 required units, no more than 24 units may be transferred from previous graduate work elsewhere.
+Before the dissertation defense takes place, doctoral candidates must have completed 36 units of graduate credit.
+Over the course of their doctoral program, graduate students may not register for more than 36 units of credit without special consideration.
+The Department of History does not allow the use of transferred credits from previous graduate work elsewhere.

 Grades